Longtime minor leaguer Bernard helps Rockies beat Arizona

 Brian Serven homered, Dinelson Lamet (1-1) pitched a perfect seventh inning for the win and Carlos Estévez worked the ninth for his second save.

-The 31-year-old Bernard toiled in the minors for more than 10 years and 863 games before having his contract selected by Colorado on Friday.
+The 31-year-old Bernard toiled in the minors for more than 10 years before having his contract selected by Colorado on Friday.
 He made it a memorable debut when he helped spark a seventh-inning rally that put the Rockies in front for good.

-Bernard received a loud ovation when he stepped to the plate for the first time in the bottom of the third.
-He grounded out to second, but received more love from the crowd.

 Bernard legged out an infield single after Sam Hilliard started the inning with a double off Chris Devenski (2-1).
 Bernard stole second, went to third on Charlie Blackmon’s RBI single and scored on a sacrifice fly.